unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/CustomSort/Readme.md

 2. Added Java Developement Kit (JDK (8+) to path.)

-	2.1 Can be done by going to/finding <yourharddrive>:/programfiles/java/jdk-<versionnr>/bin
+	2.1 Can be done by going to/finding the following path on your pc: <yourharddrive>:/programfiles/java/jdk-<versionnr>/bin

 	2.2 click on start>type "environment variables"